zmnbgd/100DaysOfSwiftUIBootCamp/READM.md

 * How to check a condition is true or false
   - Optional: How does Swift let us compare many types of data?
 * How to check multiple conditions
+  _ Optional: What’s the difference between if and else if?